 Vanilla extracts are used in pharmaceutical preparations such as syrups, primarily as a flavoring agent.
 It is used extensively by the fragrance industry as a perfume ingredient.
 Vanilla absolute is an ingredient I have enjoyed experimenting with in the Introduction to Natural Perfumer Workshop.

 Psychologically, vanilla is considered to be helpful in times of anger and frustration.
 On the physiological level inhalation, or simply sniffing this oil, may be helpful in curbing sweet cravings.
+On a subtle level vanilla encourages feelings of safety and comfort.
+It may also promote sensuality.

 Contraindications: Generally considered non-toxic, non-irritating, non-sensitizing and non-phototoxic.